zahir2003/Python-Programming-AC/README.md

 ## 📌 **About**

-This repository contains my **Python Programming codes, assignments, and practice problems** for the **AC course**.
+This repository contains my **Python Programming codes, assignments, and practice problems** for the **Apna College course**.
 It includes implementations of core programming concepts, data structures, OOP, and problem-solving exercises to strengthen my Python skills for academics, interviews, and real-world projects.

 ---